HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 If anyone can help me, dm Jason on discord

 ## Attention Apple Fanboys such as myself
-Because of Apple's great security system, I am not a verified developer for Apple therefore there are some extra steps you need to take to open this
+Because of Apple's great security system, I am not a verified developer for Apple therefore there are some extra steps you need to take to open this:
 1. Download .zip file
 2. **Right click** on .app file and click Open (opening this file normally will not work)
 3. Click Open on the popup